-An employee manual should be utilized by any small business owner who employs anyone in their business.
+An employee handbook should be utilized by any small business owner who employs anyone in their business.

-Why should I use a Human Resources policy and procedure manual?
+Why should I use a Human Resources policy and procedure handbook?

 An HR manual exhibits that your business is organized and well-defined and provides the internal rules by which your business operates daily.